Dreams of Denim

 We’ve fired up the jean machine once again.

-Durable denim that doesn't tear, or wear out too quickly
+The denim wears out too quickly

 Let’s cut to the chase!